mervick/kbsw/README.md

 kbsw
 ====

 Gnome simple keyboard switcher.
-Change the keyboard layout easily.
+Make the change a keyboard layout easy from the shell.

 ### Install